 You may find yourself needing to remove a sales channel from your Link My Books account – perhaps you've stopped selling on that platform, or you need to re-connect it under a different configuration.

-This action can be completed by the owner of the sales channel, from within your Link My Books via Settings → Account Settings → Danger Zone.
+This action can be completed by the account owner, or by an Owner or Admin of a team that manages the account, from within your Link My Books via Settings → Account Settings → Danger Zone.

 Deleting a sales channel is permanent; this action cannot be undone.